Carlos Moore (writer): Exile and career

 Carlos Moore arrived in Egypt in December 1963 at the age of 21.
 He worked for a year with an African liberation movement led by Jonas Savimbi, a pro-Maoist Angolan leader with whom Moore was close during this period.
 One year after his arrival in Egypt, Moore was imprisoned for a month by the immigration authorities of that country for being in an irregular situation.
 After this, he left Egypt and took refuge in France in 1964, where the Cuban authorities refused him a passport.
 In France, Moore received an interdisciplinary education at the University of Paris 7, where he earned two doctorates, one in ethnology and the other the prestigious Doctorat d'État in human sciences.

 From 1970 to 1984, Moore was active in various professional fields.
 In Paris, he was a Latin America desk journalist at Agence France-Presse (AFP) and a political journalist in African affairs for the weekly magazine Jeune Afrique.
 He studied and worked in France until 1974, when he became involved in the initial phase of FESTAC '77 (the Second World Black Festival of Arts and Culture) in Lagos, Nigeria.
 He then moved to Senegal, where, at the invitation of the scientist Cheikh Anta Diop, he lived for several years with his family.
 Moore, who was already a friend of Diop's, became his personal assistant on pan-African projects, also serving him as interpreter/translator.
-At the time, Diop ran the radiocarbon laboratory of the Institute for Basic Research in Black Africa (IFAN) in Dakar, Senegal.
+At the time, Diop ran the radiocarbon laboratory of the Institut Fondamental d'Afrique Noire (IFAN) in Dakar, Senegal.

 Years later, Moore was a personal consultant for Latin American affairs to the Secretary General of the Organization of African Unity (OAU), Dr. Edem Kodjo.